amyznikov/SerStacker/README.md

 # SerStacker
 Highly experimental code for planetary images stacking with OpenCV.

-This code is intendend mainly for my experimentation only.
+This code is intendend mainly for my experimentation.
-It is highly bugged and constantly changed.
+It is totally bugged and constantly changed.

 Examples of stacked images on my flickr account : https://www.flickr.com/photos/116211323@N02/.